 Located on a hilltop in Ulus Park with spectacular views of the Bosphorus Bridge and Asian shoreline, Sunset Grill & Bar is the ultimate romantic restaurant in Istanbul.
 There is a wide-ranging menu of Turkish and international cuisine with a strong Japanese influence.
-A sushi bar opened here in 2000, in 2006 Japanese Master Chef Hiroki Takemura joined Sunset Grill & Bar, introducing a selection of new Japanese cuisine, and in 2015 Director of Culinary Innovation Chef Fabrice Canelle joined the team, bringing the finest examples of Mediterranean cuisine to the menu.
+A sushi bar opened here in 2000, in 2006 Japanese master chef Hiroki Takemura joined Sunset Grill & Bar, introducing a selection of new Japanese cuisine.
+In 2015, director of culinary innovation Fabrice Canelle joined the team, bringing the finest examples of Mediterranean cuisine to the menu.
 The cellar includes some of the finest rare wines in the world, from Petrus to La Tache, Château Latour to Sassiccaia, and Opus One to Château d’Yquem.
 Sunset Grill & Bar has been named as one of the best restaurants in Europe by Zagat, and Time Out Istanbul declared the restaurant of the best in Istanbul.

 Nicole offers a contemporary array of dishes designed around seasonal produce / ©Nicole